DFE-Digital/teaching-vacancies-design-history/app/posts/2022-08-11-ab-test-map-based-search-results.md

 ## Who we tested with

-We sampled 246,500 searches between 30 Mayth 2022 and 26th June 2022.
+We sampled 246,500 searches between 30 May 2022 and 26 June 2022.
 50% of users were assigned to each variant.

 No statistical tests were carried out on the data; owing to the complexity of the requirements, this was an ad-hoc piece of analysis which was not able to re-use our standard A/B testing code.
 However, the sample sizes were large, indicating that the results are likely to be statistically significant.